 1. Yamaha YAS-108 Soundbar

-The Yamaha YAS-108 soundbar is the ultimate solution for lovers of deep bass that do not have the space to spare.
+The Yamaha YAS-108 soundbar is the ultimate solution for lovers of deep, rich bass that do not have the space to spare.
 The soundbar incorporates built-in subwoofers and features Clear Voice to fully accentuate all dialogue spoken on screen.

-DTS Virtual :X Virtual 3D surround sound technology is used to unlock previously inaudible sound by simulating a immersive sound experience right in your living area.
+DTS Virtual :X Virtual 3D surround technology is used to unlock previously inaudible sound by simulating a immersive sound experience right in your living area.
 The low frequency bass of this wall mountable soundbar is powerful.
 Enough for our experts to list this as one of the best soundbars for small room.

-You can even enjoy content from your mobile devices using Bluetooth connectivity or connect other external devices to the smart soundbar via HDMI inputs, digital arc optical or aux connection.
+You can even enjoy content from your mobile devices using Bluetooth connectivity or easily connect other external devices to the smart soundbar via HDMI inputs, digital arc optical cable or aux connection.

 2. Bose Solo 5 Soundbar